 You’d be forgiven for thinking that this weekend’s UFC card was just another Fight Night.
-There’s a title defense taking place at UFC Kansas city.
-A few mid tier fighters with some up and coming contenders topping off yet another night of mixed martial action.
+There’s a title defence taking place at UFC Kansas city.
+A few mid-tier fighters with some up and coming contenders topping off yet another night of mixed martial action.
 On the frantic UFC calendar to slot in between the main UFC cards, sounds about right, right?

 The card has all the marketing might of a weekend filler.
 With barely a blip on the outlook for the year ahead.
 Yet there he is, one of the greatest fighters of all time.
 Currently ranked by both the UFC and Sherdog as the number one p4p… it’s crazy.